Aeriellz/aeriellz.github.io/_posts/Computer Science/2025-09-20-cash-assignment.md

 ---
 This was truly a fucking time.

-I've had a hard time with the anything regarding logic and math as a kid, and as silly as it sounds it bounced of a lot of insecurities and other stuff made me miserable for the rest of my life.
+I've had a hard time with the anything regarding logic and math as a kid, and as silly as it sounds it bounced of a lot of insecurities and other stuff that made me miserable for the rest of my life.
 It's a long story, but suffice to say, coding kinda triggers some of that and it makes everything harder than it has to be.
-I saw the cash assignment and completely froze, at first, because I was trying to do with mathematically, instead of logically, which was a waste of complete time.
+I saw the cash assignment and completely froze, at first, because I was trying to do it mathematically, instead of logically, which was a complete waste of time.

 I've been writing the code and making notes of my experience and thought process as comments, so I can track my progress and my mistakes.
 A friend of mine who's a developer complained about the excessive commenting, because apparently "you're not supposed to do that", but tough luck buddy.
 It's not for you.
 It's helping me learn, and that's all that matters.